awsdocs/aws-iot-docs/developerguide/iot-device-shadows.md

 The Device Shadow service supports named and unnamed, classic shadows, as have been used in the past\.
 A thing object can have multiple named shadows, and no more than one unnamed, classic shadow\.
 A thing object can have both named and unnamed shadows at the same time; however, the API used to access each is slightly different, so it might be more efficient to decide which type of shadow would work best for your solution and use that type only\.
 For more information about the API to access the shadows, see [Shadow topics](reserved-topics.md#reserved-topics-shadow)\.

 With named shadows, you can create different views of a thing object’s state\.
 For example, you could divide a thing object with many properties into shadows with logical groups of properties, each identified by its shadow name\.
 You could also limit access to properties by grouping them into different shadows and using policies to control access\.
-Named shadows, however, do not support [fleet indexing](iot-indexing.md)\.

 The classic, unnamed shadows are simpler, but somewhat more limited than the named shadows\.
 Each AWS IoT thing object can have only one unnamed shadow\.
 If you expect your IoT solution to have a limited need for shadow data, this might be how you want to get started using shadows\.
 However, if you think you might want to add additional shadows in the future, consider using named shadows from the start\.

+Fleet indexing supports unnamed shadows and named shadows differently\.
+For more information, see [Fleet indexing](iot-indexing.md)\.

 ### Accessing shadows<a name="device-shadow-using-access"></a>